jgx02c/vaultwrap/USAGE.md

 # VaultWrap Usage Guide

 VaultWrap allows you to securely manage and inject environment variables into your applications without storing them in local .env files.
+It works like Python's virtual environments (venv) but for environment variables.

 ## Setup